Anatou/wacom-button-mapper/README.md

 ## Dependences
 python : os, json, subprocess, pyinput

-You also need all the wacom drivers and library for your system too, which are already preinstalled for a lot of distributions nowaday
+You also need all the wacom drivers and library for your system too, which are already preinstalled for a lot of distributions nowaday.
+You specifically need xsetwacom as this app is basically a neater version of this tool